iwantmyname/blog/_posts/2014-12-24-holiday-cheer.markdown

 ## Speaking of support

 Just a note.
-With Christmas and New Year’s coming up, support may be a little slower (but no less thorough) than our usual standard.
+With Christmas here and New Year’s coming up, support may be a little slower (but no less thorough) than our usual standard.
 Our [Support Center](http://help.iwantmyname.com) is stocked with answers to a bunch of questions though, so be sure to check there first if you’re running into any issues.

 ***